 Thanksgiving Eve is one of my favorite nights of the year for catching up with old friends over a cold beer and good conversation.
 Buffalo’s classic pubs and taverns offer the perfect venue.

 These spots have woven their way into Buffalo’s fabric over the decades and are linchpins of their neighborhoods.
 Some are holdovers from the city’s blue collar era when nearby millworkers ended each day with a cold one.
 Others attract a crowd with their one-of-a-kind atmosphere.
 All of these taverns are a window into Buffalo’s personality and soul – comfortable, cozy spots where the conversation and friendliness flows as freely as the beer from the taps.

-Here are a dozen classic bars and taverns for you to consider exploring on this night before Thanksgiving:
+Here are a dozen classic bars and taverns for you to consider exploring on the nights before Thanksgiving:

 Founding Fathers Pub, 75 Edward St, Buffalo

 This has been my go-to bar since I first turned 21.
 Former social studies teacher Mike Driscoll operates this presidential themed bar packed to the gills with presidential paraphernalia, from campaign posters to placemats featuring the miniaturized portrait of every Commander in Chief.
 Driscoll is quick with a trivia question while you’re at the bar; he also serves as quizmaster at the bar’s trivia night on the first Tuesday of every month.
 With free popcorn and nachos to boot, it’s no wonder Esquire and Buzzfeed each named this bar one of the most unique in the country.